 Here's more information about PIA's independent audit by Deloitte.

-JUNE 2022 - PIA Now Offers VPN Servers in 50 US States
+JUNE 2022 - PIA Expands Its Network to All 50 US States

-Private Internet Access is among the VPNs with the highest number of servers, covering more than 80 countries in total.
-However, this US-based VPN service has just announced that its server network across the US has became even more expansive.
-More precisely, PIA now has servers across all 50 US states, through a combination of physical and virtual servers.
+Private Internet Access is among the VPNs with the highest number of servers, covering more than 80 countries.
+However, this US-based VPN service has just announced that its server network across the US has become even more expansive.
+More precisely, PIA now has servers across all 50 US states through a combination of physical and virtual servers.

 So, if you need an IP address from a specific US state, PIA is your best bet.
 Most other VPNs offer servers only in several US states or cities, which makes PIA's offer unique.